 Quick Facts About Blue Jays:

-- Has a wide habitat range including: gardens, groves, deciduous woods, and towns.
+- It has a wide habitat range, including gardens, groves, deciduous woods, and towns.

 - Omnivorous, but prefers nuts, grains, and berries.